Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 To help sellers grow their businesses and enhance the overall member experience, Etsy advertises items from the platform across the web using Offsite Ads.

-Sellers only pay whenever a sale is made from an ad.
-Etsy’s network of participating ad providers includes search engines and social media networks, such as:
+Etsy sellers only pay whenever a sale is made from an ad.
+Etsy advertising network of participating ad providers includes search engines and social media networks, such as:

-You can find out more about how the advertising fee is calculated here.
+You can find out more about how the advertising fee, transaction fees, and listing fees are calculated here.

 Top Tips to Sell More on Etsy

-Even though your shop is set up and optimized, there are still more things you can do to boost your visibility and drive sales to your shop.
+Even though your shop is set up and optimized, you can still do more things to boost your visibility and drive sales to your shop.

 1. Master Etsy’s Algorithm